FastEndpoints/FastEndpoints/Src/Documentation/wiki/Get-Started.md

         var response = new MyResponse()
         {
             FullName = req.FirstName + " " + req.LastName,
-            IsValidAge = req.Age > 18
+            IsOver18 = req.Age > 18
         };

         await SendAsync(response);
     }
 }
 ```
-now run your web app and send a `POST` request to the `/api/person/create` endpoint using a REST client such as postman with the following request body:
+now run your web app and send a `POST` request to the `/api/user/create` endpoint using a REST client such as postman with the following request body:
 ```
 {
     "FirstName": "marlon",